apache/tapestry-5/54_RELEASE_NOTES.md

 Only a limited number of properties exported in the `T5` and `Tapestry` namespaces (on the client) still exist; enough to continue to support the `T5.initializers` approach to page initialization that was used in Tapestry 5.3 and earlier.
-These will be eliminated in Tapestry 5.5.
+These will be eliminated entirely in Tapestry 5.5.

 ## New method on ResourceTransformer